Preventing premature birth

 In addition to PRI support, the March of Dimes funds prematurity research through its national research program.
 Grantees are improving the care of premature babies by developing new ways to help prevent or treat common complications of prematurity.
 For example, researchers helped develop surfactant treatment, which has saved tens of thousands of premature babies with breathing problems.

 The March of Dimes is pioneering a novel team approach to examine the complex problem of preterm birth from every angle.
-We have launched the second of five planned transdisciplinary research center aimed exclusively at finding the unknown causes of premature birth.
+We have launched the fourth of five planned transdisciplinary research center aimed exclusively at finding the unknown causes of premature birth.
 At these centers, scientists from many diverse disciplines work together to develop new strategies to understand, and ultimately develop preventions for preterm labor.

 Frequently Asked Questions